beccahaile/beccahaile/README.md

 - 💞️ I’m working on a collaboration project for a protothon
 - 📫 How to reach me haile.r@northeastern.edu
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am apart of the Northeastern EESA (Ethiopian Eritrean Student Association) Dance Team
+- ⚡ Fun fact: I am apart of the Northeastern EESA (Ethiopian Eritrean Student Association) Dance Team!